algosup/2022-2023-project-5-algorithmics-Team-6/Functional_Specifications.md

 ### 1.1 Background

-For this project we are working with Krug Champagne and we are tasked with building the software for their new winery, we will focus on the forth part of the “méthode champenoise”: the Blending.
+For this project we are working with Krug Champagne a House of champagne founded in 1843.
+We are tasked with building the software for their new winery, we will focus on the forth part of the “méthode champenoise”: the Blending.
 Our goal is to produce the closest result to the formula with the minimum number of steps.

 ### 1.2 Requirement